akamoske/canopyLazR/README.md

 R package to estimate leaf area density (LAD) and leaf area index (LAI) from airborne LiDAR point clouds.

-The theory behind this R package is described in *Kamoske A, Dahlin K, Stark S, and Serbin S. 2018.
+The theory behind this R package is described in *Kamoske A.G., Dahlin K.M., Stark S.C., and Serbin S.P.
+2018.
 Leaf area density from airborne LiDAR: Comparing sensors and resolutions in a forest ecosystem.
 In preparation for submission to Forest Ecology and Management.*

 ### Installation